Cyber Forensics

 Introduction

-Windows Shell Bags were introduced into Microsoft’s Windows 7 operating system and are yet present on all later Windows platform.
-Shellbags are registry keys that are used to improve user experience and recall user’s preferences whenever needed.
-The creation of shellbags relies upon the exercises performed by the user.
+Microsoft introduced Windows Shell Bags into the Windows 7 operating system, and they remain present on all later Windows platforms.
+Shellbags are registry keys that improve user experience and recall user preferences whenever needed.
+The user’s exercises create shellbags.

-As a digital forensic investigator, with the help of shellbags, you can prove whether a specific folder was accessed by a particular user or not.
-You can even check whether the specific folder was created or was available or not.
-You can also find out whether external directories have been accessed on external devices or not.
+As a digital forensic investigator, you can use shellbags to prove whether a particular user accessed a specific folder.
+You can even check whether someone created the specific folder or whether it was available.
+You can also find out whether someone accessed external directories on external devices.

-For the most part, Shell Bags are intended to hold data about the user’s activities while exploring Windows.
-This implies that if the user changes icon sizes from large icons to the grid, the settings get updated in Shell Bag instantly.
-At the point when you open, close, or change the review choice of any folder on your system, either from Windows Explorer or from the Desktop, even by right-clicking or renaming the organizer, a Shellbag record is made or refreshed.
+For the most part, Shell Bags hold data about the user’s activities while exploring Windows.
+This implies that if the user changes icon sizes from large icons to the grid, the system updates the settings in Shell Bag instantly.
+When you open, close, or change the review option of any folder on your system, either from Windows Explorer or from the Desktop, even by right-clicking or renaming the organizer, the system creates or updates a Shellbag record.

 Location of shellbags